 Research and Publication EthicsDownload PDF (학술지 연구윤리세칙)

-Instituted: August 17, 2015
+Enacted: August 17, 2015

-Chapter 1 General Rules
+Chapter 1 General Provisions

 Article 1 (Purpose)

-The purpose of the present Rules is to establish research ethics on the publication of journals including Journal of Real Estate Analysis, to prevent research misconduct in advance, and to deal with research misconduct fairly.
+The purpose of these bylaws is to establish research ethics in connection with the publication of academic journals, such as "Journal of Real Estate Analysis," to prevent research misconduct and to deal fairly with instances of research misconduct.